ahdinosaur/rustforge-2025-rust-in-color/slides.md

 -->

 ---

-### Recap: LED Driver

-How to make an LED be a color
+layout: outline
 ---

-## 2. Layout
+## Talk Outline

+1. Driver: How to make an LED be a color
+    1. Color: How our eyes perecive light
-Where are the LEDs in space
+2. **Layout: Where are the LEDs in space**
+3. Pattern: How to animate the space with color
+4. Control: How to put these together
+5. Quickstart: How to start an LED project now

 ---